swiftliang/zqc-app-demo/README.md

 **generating android apk failed**

-If you see error like "Cannot merge new index ...", you can refer to issue [Issue #5](https://github.com/jaggerwang/zqc-app-demo/issues/5)
+If you see error like "Cannot merge new index ...", you can refer to this [issue](https://github.com/jaggerwang/zqc-app-demo/issues/5)

 ### Other resources